 Pescado frito is a popular dish in the Dominican Republic that consists of fried fish, often served with tostones (fried plantains), rice and beans.
 It is usually made with whole fish that has been gutted and scaled, but some restaurants also serve it with fillets.

 The fish is coated in a mixture of sazon (a Dominican seasoning), garlic, onion, cumin, green peppers, and tomato sauce.
 After that, it is fried in hot oil until it becomes golden brown.

 It is a very simple dish, but it is very tasty and refreshing, especially when accompanied by a cold Presidente beer.
 You can find Pescado frito on every beach in the Dominican Republic, as well as in many restaurants around the country.

-Pica pollo is a popular Dominican dish that consists of chicken pieces that have been marinated in sour orange juice, garlic, onion, cumin, oregano and pepper.
+Pica pollo is a popular Dominican dish that consists of chicken pieces that have been marinated in lemon juice, garlic, onion, cumin, oregano and pepper.
 The fried chicken is usually served with white rice, beans and salad.
 Pica pollo is a very tasty and easy-to-make dish that is perfect for any occasion.

 Habichuelas Guisadas (Stewed beans)

 Habichuelas guisadas is a popular Dominican dish.
 The beans are cooked until they are soft and then served with white rice.
 It is a very simple dish, but it is very tasty and filling.
 Habichuelas guisadas is a perfect meal for any time of day.
 Dominican Republic is famous for its stewed beans.
 The secret to making really delicious stewed beans is in the seasoning.

 Stewed beans are a culinary tradition that is part of the famous Dominican Bandera, the island’s delicacy par excellence.
 Depending on the diner’s taste, they can be served with white rice or simply on their own.